5long/sup-wiki/Running-from-git.md

 $ ruby -I lib bin/sup
 ```

-For more information on how to work with git checkout for instance: http://gitref.org/ or http://git-scm.com/book.
+For more information on how to work with git see for instance: http://gitref.org/ or http://git-scm.com/book.